 Community-Based Sentences (NSW)

 When New South Wales courts sentence people for criminal offences they must choose the appropriate sentencing orders based on the circumstances of the offending and the circumstances of the offender.
 Options available to the court include fines, terms of imprisonment and community-based sentences.
-This article outlines what community-based sentencing is, what specific types of community-based sentences are available, and when they are available.
+This article outlines what community-based sentencing is, what specific community-based sentences are available, and when these sentencing options are available.

 What is a community-based sentence?

 A community-based sentence is a sentence that involves a person being released back into the community subject to conditions.
 It may involve very onerous conditions and strict supervision by community corrections, or it may involve only a condition not to commit a further offence and to attend court if called upon to do so.

 A community-based sentence can be tailored to the individual situation of the offender and the causes of their offending.
 It can give them the opportunity to give back to the community, address the issues underlying their offending, and demonstrate to the court that they can avoid getting into further trouble.